vikingeducation/assignment_viking_analytics/README.md

  OR fd.origin_id = (
   SELECT id from airports WHERE code = 'XRK');
 ```
 6. Get a list of all airports visited by user Dannie D'Amore after January 1, 2012.
 (Hint, see if you can get a list of all ticket IDs first).
-Note: Careful how you escape the quote in "D'Amore"... escaping in SQL is different from Ruby.
 ```
 WIP --